 Where does the club meet in the morning?

 Our coaches and parent volunteers congregate in the Camp Fortune main lodge on the bar side each morning from approximately 9:00am.
 You can meet us there and gear up.
-Our day starts promptly at 9:30 outside for on-snow warm up.
+Our day starts promptly at 9:30 outside at the bottom of the Pineault chair for on-snow warm up.

 It's going to be very cold/warm/wet/windy.
 Are we still going to train?

 Freestyle skiers are a hard-core bunch.
 If Camp Fortune is open then we're skiing.
 Dress appropriately!

 Our coaches are trained to watch for signs of frostbite, overheating, waterlogging and general discomfort.
 We'll take breaks as needed to keep everyone safe.